KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 DRY The best room temperature for the appliance work is 19°C~35°C

 The temperature of some products is allowed beyond the range.
-In specific situation, please consult the merchant.
-If the air conditioner runs in COOLING or DRY mode withdoor or window opened for a long time when relative humidity is above 80%, dew may drip down from the outlet.
+In specific situations, please consult the merchant.
+If the air conditioner runs in COOLING or DRY mode with a door or window opened for a long time when relative humidity is above 80%, dew may drip down from the outlet.

 POWER MODE COOL DRY FAN HEAT 26°C HIGH MED LOW FAN TIMER SILENT SLEEP